 Adjust the control while checking the [MIC] lamp on the panel.
-Make sure to adjust the control so the lamp lights in blue.
+Make sure to adjust the control so the lamp lights in green.
 Make sure that the lamp does not light in red, since this indicates that the input level is too high.

-6 On the Balance display (page 42), adjust the volume balance between the microphone sound and the instrument sound.
+6 On the Balance display ([Menu] \rightarrow [Balance]), adjust the volume balance between the microphone sound and the instrument sound (page 42).